June 18, 2018

 We know we have been very caught up in how wonderful the Humpbacks have been lately.

-But we certainly haven’t forgotten our resident bottlenose Dolphins!
+But we certainly haven’t forgotten our resident Bottlenose Dolphins!

 Research hot off the press from Western Australia, proves some of the observations and theories we have made about our special friends over the last 30 years while cruising on Jervis Bay.